Nibirupool/zh-nomp/README.md

 #### Upgrading ZH-NOMP
 When updating ZH-NOMP to the latest code its important to not only `git pull` the latest from this repo, but to also update the `node-stratum-pool` and `node-multi-hashing` modules, and any config files that may have been changed.
-* Inside your Z-NOMP directory (where the init.js script is) do `git pull` to get the latest Z-NOMP code.
+* Inside your ZH-NOMP directory (where the init.js script is) do `git pull` to get the latest ZH-NOMP code.
 * Remove the dependenices by deleting the `node_modules` directory with `rm -r node_modules`.
 * Run `npm update` to force updating/reinstalling of the dependencies.
 * Compare your `config.json` and `pool_configs/coin.json` configurations to the latest example ones in this repo or the ones in the setup instructions where each config field is explained. <b>You may need to modify or add any new changes.</b>